1kevgriff/kevgriffin.v4/blog/2022-10-29 Fewer Buzzwords Better Teams.md

 ## Standardization

 You've probably figured out where I'm going with this, and I've decreed that our alpha and beta stacks will standardize on a single stack.
 Specifically, we are going to be a .NET shop.
 There are various reasons, but most of our product is in the alpha stack, which makes sense.
+Hit me up on [Twitter](https://twitter.com/1kevgriff) if you'd like a diatribe about why nobody should be running NodeJS in production anymore.

 Standardization will take time to happen.
 Some team members will require training and mentoring, and others might leave altogether.
 As an organization, we're willing to make the sacrifices necessary to ensure the products have the best stewardship possible.